 H. V. Speelman of Ohio: I notice the report involves constitutional amendments.
 If Constitutional amendments are to be made.
 I don't think it can be done merely by the adoption of the report.
 It seems to me that the Constitutional matters should have been referred to the Committee on Constitution, Rules and Regulations for consideration and action.
-Certain172 THIRTY-FIFTH ly we do not want to get into another tangle about amending the Constitution.
+Certainly we do not want to get into another tangle about amending the Constitution.